 Yet, Obama was expected to keep the former president at the forefront of his campaign.
 Clinton remained popular with independent votes, and had success getting his own longtime supporters to open their wallets for the Obama campaign, the New York Times wrote.
 When he wasn’t veering off message, Clinton had been a passionate and forceful defender of Obama and critic of Romney.
 Ultimately, the benefits of Clinton’s support outweighed the costs, because as we all know, Obama was reelected.

-For negotiating teams, the story illustrates the value of agreeing in advance on talking points, goals, and strategies, in addition to airing personal opinions and deciding which should be left unexpressed during negotiations.
+For multiparty negotiations, this story illustrates the value of agreeing in advance on talking points, goals, and strategies, in addition to airing personal opinions and deciding which should be left unexpressed during negotiations.

-Which communication methods help you through negotiations?
+Which communication methods help you through multiparty negotiations?
 Let us know in the comments.

 Related Negotiation Skills Articles: Negotiation Examples in Business: Putting Your Negotiated Agreement Into Action – You’ve achieved a negotiated agreement, but now what do you do?
 Often negotiations continue long after the deal has been made.
 In this article drawn from negotiation research, we offer negotiation skills tips for negotiators seeking to continue the value-creating process through a working relationship with their counterparts.